trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

     individual subcommand to decide which of these scenarios it will use if the configuration doesn't exist:

-    1. Use hardcoded defaults.
+    1. Use hard-coded defaults.
 Subcommand may generate the configuration file with these defaults.
 If it does so then the user must be notified by a message that it was done so.
 Such message is subject to verbosity setting (see `COMMAND_WRAPPER_VERBOSITY`), i.e. if verbosity is set to `silent` then the message is not actually printed.

     2. Fail with error message indicating that the configuration file is missing.

+    See also **CONFIGURATION FILE** section.

 `COMMAND_WRAPPER_VERBOSITY`
 :   Contains one of:

     *   `silent` -- Don't print any messages, not even error messages.
     *   `normal` -- Print only important messages.
     *   `verbose` -- Print anything that comes into mind.
     *   `annoying` -- Print debugging/tracing information.

     Subcommand must respect these values if it's producing any output that is not part of user interaction.
 Note that error messages should be supressed in `silent` mode, and only *EXIT STATUS* should be an indication of error.

-    Value of *VERBOSITY* should not affect output that is part interactive session with the user.
+    Value of *VERBOSITY* should not affect output that is a part of interactive session with the user.

 `COMMAND_WRAPPER_COLOUR`
 :   Contains one of:

     *   `always` -- Always use colourised output, even if output is not a terminal.
 This can be useful when, for example, piping output to a pager.
     *   `auto` -- Use colourised output when the output is a terminal that supports it.
     *   `no` -- Never use colourised output.

     Subcommands aren't requred to support colourised output, but if they do then they have to respect this environment variable.